aws-samples/generative-ai-use-cases/docs/en/DEPLOY_OPTION.md

 ### Using Models from Multiple Regions Simultaneously

 By default, GenU uses models from the `modelRegion`.
-If you want to use the latest models that are only available in certain regions, you can specify `{modelId: '<model name>', region: '<region code>'}` in `modelIds`, `imageGenerationModelIds`, or `videoGenerationModelIds` to call that specific model from the specified region.
+If you want to use the latest models that are only available in certain regions, you can specify `{modelId: '<model name>', region: '<region code>'}` in `modelIds`, `imageGenerationModelIds`, `videoGenerationModelIds`, or `speechToSpeechModelIds` to call that specific model from the specified region.

 > [!NOTE]
 > When using both the [monitoring dashboard](#enabling-monitoring-dashboard) and models from multiple regions, the default dashboard settings will not display prompt logs for models outside the primary region (`modelRegion`).